idfive/Developer-Documentation/docs/accessibility/01-overview.md

 ---

-_For technical implementation details, developers can reference our [Front-end Accessibility Guidelines](/docs/front-end/accessibility) and [Component Library documentation](/docs/front-end/idfive-component-library)._
+_For technical implementation details, developers can reference our [Developer Guidelines](/docs/accessibility/developers) and [Component Library documentation](/docs/front-end/idfive-component-library)._